burst-apps-team/burst-wiki/burst-reference-software.md

 You will also have to download and install MariaDB : <https://downloads.mariadb.org/>.

 The MariaDb installation will ask to setup a password for the root user.
-Add this password to the brs.properties file created above in the following section:
+Add this password to the `brs.properties` file created above in the following section:

     DB.Url=jdbc:mariadb://localhost:3306/brs_master
     DB.Username=root
     DB.Password=YOUR_PASSWORD

+#### Setup MariaDB

 The MariaDB installation will also install HeidiSQL, a gui tool to administer MariaDb.
 Use it to connect to the newly created MariaDb server and create a new DB called 'burstwallet'.